 MIAMI & NEW YORK — May 20, 2021 – The Parkinson’s Foundation has been approved for a $30,000 Grants for Arts Projects award to support an exhibition of portraits by Los Angeles-based artist Safi Alia Shabaik.
 Created collaboratively with her father Aly H.

 Funding focuses on reaching historically underserved Parkinson’s communities

 Communities to gather for virtual and contactless events to raise funds for Parkinson’s research, care and resources

-MIAMI & NEW YORK – September 29, 2020 – The Parkinson’s Foundation today announced that it has expanded PD GENEration: Mapping the Future of Parkinson’s Disease to include at-home genetic testing and counseling in English and Spanish for people with Parkinson’s disease (PD) at no cost.
+MIAMI & NEW YORK – March 2, 2020 – The Parkinson’s Foundation today announced the results of the medical cannabis and Parkinson’s disease (PD) survey.